pcbouman-eur/JavaCplexExample/README.md

 * `Item.java` models a knapsack item, without its precendence constraints (these are modelled in the project using a DirectedGraph object).
 * `Model.java` manages a CPLEX integer linear programming model, converting a directed graph with a precendence constrained knapsack problem and a capacity to a CPLEX model that can be solved.
 * `Main.java` is used to read in an instance of the problem from a text file, convert it to a directed graph, and call the `Model` class to solve the instance.

+More detailed documentation of these classes can be found in the [Javadocs of this project](https://pcbouman-eur.github.io/JavaCplexExample/javadoc/).

+For a general explanation of using CPLEX from Java the repository contains some [lecture slides](https://pcbouman-eur.github.io/JavaCplexExample/cplex_lecture.pdf).
+There is also a [series of four YouTube videos](https://www.youtube.com/watch?v=C4YDrVT3fcg&list=PLrX1UIgv0C_4V5Xx6IIWj0U8i-4JN6F1g) in which this project is implemented.

 # Using CPLEX